pikapods/docs.pikapods.com/manage/custom-domains.md

 You can use Cloudflare as domain registrar and use their DNS feature with PikaPods without any additional steps.
 [This blog post](https://www.timcheadle.com/hosting-ghost-on-pikapods-and-cloudflare/) describes the steps of setting up a PikaPods pod with CloudFlare.

-It's also possible to use Cloudflare's proxy feature with a PikaPods pod.
-This will send all user requests to Cloudflare first and then to _PikaPods_.
-The setup can be useful for pods that get many outside visitors, but will make your experience slower for private pods that are only used after the user logged in.
+Using Cloudflare's proxy feature with a _PikaPods_ pod can be beneficial for pods that receive a high volume of external traffic.
+However, it can slow down performance for private pods that are primarily accessed by logged-in users.
+Additionally, this setup exposes your unencrypted traffic entirely to Cloudflare, which may raise privacy concerns.

-Since _PikaPods_ still needs to issue a SSL certificate for your domain, please add an exception for the path `/.well-known/*` in _Security > WAF_:
+Even if you decide to use Cloudflare, _PikaPods_ still needs to issue a SSL certificate for your domain.
+To make this process more reliable, please add an exception for the path `/.well-known/*` in _Security > WAF_ and choose to _Skip_ any firewall actions to this path:

 ![Cloudflare WAF Exception](cloudflare-waf.png)